material-motion-archive/runtime-android/README.md

 ```

 Later on in the project you may want to freeze to a specific version of
 the library.
-This makes builds predictable and reproducible, so **it is
+This is **highly recommended** because it makes your builds
-highly recommended**.
+predictable and reproducible.
+Take care to occasionally [check for updates](https://github.com/ben-manes/gradle-versions-plugin).

 ```gradle
 dependencies {